Berkeley County Historical Society

 Special displays are arranged in the museum throughout the year.
 Check our EVENTS page for details.

-Please take note that we now have a $5 entry fee for all those visitors who are 18 years and older.
+Please note there is a $5 entry fee for all those visitors who are 18 years and older.
+Members are Free!

 |Visit Events Museum Research Join Shop History